 In other words, managing your IT services is just as important as those services themselves.
 Help desk software is a perfect example of that necessity.
 If your internal or external stakeholders have a problem with their technology, they need to be able to log it easily and get it resolved in a timely fashion.

 In a perfect world, that process is accomplished through real-time software which is intuitive to use for your end users, and easy to manage on the IT end.
-Unfortunately, not all help desk platforms actually fulfill that promise.
-To avoid being stuck with software that complicates instead of streamlining your ITSM, here are 6 steps you can take to find service desk software that will actually perform up to expectations.
+Unfortunately, not all help desk platforms actually fulfil that promise.
+To avoid being stuck with software that complicates instead of streamlining your ITSM, here are 6 steps you can take to find top ITSM service desk software that will actually perform up to expectations.

 1) Outline Your Main ITSM Goals